xinhuang/nosql_versioning/README.rst

 Migration from N-1 to N will use static method ``migrate`` in record class version N.

-In case there is no version specified, migration from N/A to 0 will use static method ``migrate`` in record class version 0.
+In case there is no version specified, migration from None to 0 will use static method ``migrate`` in record class version 0.

 Licensing
 =========